-King’s Church Durham has considerable experience of providing high quality church-based theological teaching.
-Kings is based the historic University city of Durham famous for its long tradition of theological learning.
+King's Church Durham has considerable experience of providing high quality church-based theological teaching.
+Kings is based in the historic University city of Durham famous for its long tradition of theological learning.
 The School of Theology draws on highly qualified teaching staff for this excellent programme of face to face theological education and training.
 The aim of the programme is to equip people who through cost or their time availability do not have access to good quality theological education.
 The School of Theology is suitable for those starting out in theological study, interns, pastoral assistants, volunteers, those considering leadership at any level in the church or others who are simply interested in deepening their own grasp of the Bible, theology and the mission and ministry of the church.

 Teaching is delivered at undergraduate level and students will need to be comfortable with study at this level in order to benefit fully from the programme.
 There will be some preparatory reading and the opportunity for students to write formal assignments for assessment to enable them to consolidate and reflect on their learning if they wish.
 Although the programme is not currently accredited, students who complete assignments will be able to assemble a portfolio of evidence of learning which may be accepted as part of the entry requirements for further theological study.

 New Testament (30 hrs) taught by Dr Mark Bonnington, this course provides an overview of NT theology covering the Gospels, Paul’s letters, the general letters and the Apocalypse.

 Mission Studies (15 hrs): includes theological, historical and practical teaching on engaging with the mission of the church.

 Pastoral Studies (15 hrs): led by Katherine Jacklin (MA) covers a variety of theological and practical issues including Leadership development, Christian discipleship, pastoral care, ethics and spirituality.